pojntfx/networked-linux-memsync/docs/notes.md

 - LTFS is a kernel module filesystem for tape drives that makes them a file system the same way as STFS
 - But is its own filesystem, while tapisk allows using any existing and tested filesystem on top of the generic block device
 - Doesn't support the caching, making it hard to use for memory mapping, too
-- Tapisk also shows how minimal it is: While LTFS is 10s of thousands of SLOC, tapisk achieves the same and more in just under 350 SLOC
+- Tapisk again shows how minimal the overhead of r3map is: While LTFS is 10s of thousands of SLOC, tapisk achieves a similar feature set in just under 350 SLOC

 #### Improving File Storage Solutions